dask/dask/docs/source/futures.rst

 Actors
 ------

-.. note:: This is an advanced feature and is rarely necessary in the common case.
-.. note:: This is an experimental feature and is subject to change without notice.

 Actors allow workers to manage rapidly changing state without coordinating with the central scheduler.
 This has the advantage of reducing latency (worker-to-worker roundtrip latency is around 1ms), reducing pressure on the